bikeshedder/tusker/README.md

 );
 ```

-Tusker also needs an empty `migrations` directory:
+You probably want to create an empty `migrations` directory, too:

 ```shell
 mkdir migrations